August 1, 2019

 To shut out the world, why not escape to one of Manchester’s magnificent libraries?
 Step back in time to 1653 and visit the oldest library in the English-speaking world, Chetham’s Library.
 If you’re after something more grandiose, then prepare to be wowed by the John Rylands Library, which features beautiful neo-Gothic interiors throughout.

 Near both libraries, you can amble alongside the network of Manchester’s tree-lined canals.
-The Bridgewater Canal is 41 miles long and runs as far as the coast, so catch a boat ride, kick back and take in the fresh air.
+The Bridgewater Canal is 41 miles long and runs as far as the coast, so catch a canal boat ride, kick back and take in the fresh air.

 The raw beauty of northern England’s countryside has inspired some of history’s most famous artists and writers, such as Emily Bronte and William Wordsworth.
 Manchester is flanked by three of England’s most picturesque national parks.
-The Peak District to the east, Yorkshire Dales to the north and the Lake District to the northwest – and the best thing is that they’re all easily accessible in less than two hours.
+The Peak District to the east, Yorkshire Dales to the north and the Lake District to the northwest – and the best thing is they’re all easily accessible in less than two hours.

 Get the endorphins going with a hike in the fresh air: the classic way to explore the Lake District is on foot, where you’ll find a fantastic supply of well-trodden paths.
 If you’re looking for a gentle stroll or a high-octane scramble, there are lots of options, and picking the best spot in the region is tough.
-Scarfell Pike is the highest point in England and, if you make it to the 3,209ft summit, you’ll be rewarded with sprawling vistas of Wastwater Lake.
+Scarfell Pike is the highest point in England and, if you make it to the 3,209ft summit, you’ll be rewarded with sprawling vistas of Wast Water.
 For something more sedate, take a three-mile stroll around Tarn Hows, past bubbling waterfalls.
 You’ll also find local authority guided walks for beginners and those wanting to learn more about this national park.

 The Lake District, as its name suggests, also contains an abundance of beautiful spots for wild swimming.
-If you’re brave enough to face the brisk temperatures, take a dip into the crystal-clear Wastwater Lake at Overbeck Bridge.
+If you’re brave enough to face the brisk temperatures, take a dip into the crystal-clear Wast Water lake at Overbeck Bridge.

 If hiking across the English fells isn’t your idea of a relaxing retreat, choose one of the many stylish spa hotels in the Lake District.
 Book yourself in for a programme of nutritious food, personal workouts and luxury spa treatments that will calm your mind, body and soul.
 If you fancy stretching out and enjoying some peace and quiet, yoga can help you de-stress and unwind, so look out for local classes and one-off workshops dotted around Windermere.

 There are plenty of spas back in Manchester too.
 Having the pros work on your muscles for an hour should also help ease out the tension after a long flight.
-For indulgence with a difference, hop into a flotation pod at one of the city’s specialist health lounges.
+For indulgence with a difference, hop into a floatation pod at one of the city’s specialist health lounges.
 The feeling of weightlessness in these futuristic capsules will send you into a meditative state, improving concentration and decreasing your levels of stress hormones in no time.